traitecoevo/plant/Notes.md

 TODO:
 - document classes QAG, tk etc
 - test Resource_spline
-- reconfigure shading so higher is more shading?
-  - currently, 1 - full light whereas 0 = no light.
-Should higher light be
-  - could rename light?
-Or canopy_openness?
-That would at least preserve the current functions and align directionality implied by the name with the numbers?

 - rename
   - [x] `canopy.compute_canopy` -> `light_availability.compute_environment`?
   - [x] canopy.h -> resource_spline.h (on scale 0-1)